Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Experiments

-\textbf{2D-Selective-Scan with Deformable Convolution.} As shown in Table~\ref{aba}, the DSS2D block improves $\operatorname{AP}$ by 0.4 points compared to the SS2D block (line 2 vs. line 1), demonstrating that incorporating DCN enhances Mamba's spatial feature extraction.
+As shown in Table~\ref{aba}, the DSS2D block improves $\operatorname{AP}$ by 2.4 points compared to the SS2D block (row 2 vs. row 1), demonstrating that incorporating deformable operations enhances Mamba's spatial feature extraction.
 Specifically, as shown in Fig.~\ref{fig_coco}, DSS2D focuses on high-level features related to the query patch in the early stage (S2), while SS2D targets low-level edge features.
 In the later stage (S3), DSS2D highlights human-related details, whereas SS2D tends to capture irrelevant background information.
-We think DCNv4 enhances the features of high-level semantic relations between patches, allowing them to influence each other despite long-range decay (long-range forgetting issue).
+We think deformable operations enhance the features of high-level semantic relations between patches, allowing them to influence each other despite long-range decay (long-range forgetting issue).